How to List an Unfinished Degree on a Resume? A Guide With 10+ Examples

 You can also directly state that you're currently pursuing the degree in the following manner:

-Master's in Business Administration (Currently pursuing)
+Master's in Business Administration (In progress)

 George State University